 The throughput for the REFSENS test is measured based on the Transmission Mode 1 unless specified otherwise.

 The category NB1 and NB2 UE throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel as specified in TS 36.101 [7] Annex A.3.2 with received signal level as specified in Table 7.3B-1.
-Requirement in Table 7.3B-1 applies for any uplink configuration.
+Requirement in Table 7.3B-1 applies for any uplink configuration and with default TX-RX carrier center frequency separation except for cases specified in Table 7.3B-2.

 Table 7.3B-1: Reference sensitivity for UE category NB1 and NB2